thephoeron/fmcs/README.md

 - [ ] Generate API Documentation in Markdown format
 - [ ] Generate unit tests

-While the following tasks are to support extended features:

-- [ ] Integrate with [BAPHOMET][]
-- [ ] Replace hand-coded STANDARD-CLASS object with Hyperlattice implementation
-- [ ] Rewrite low-level definitions as Hyperlattice operations

 ## Demonic Metaprogramming

 TODO: give a brief overview of Demonic Metaprogramming, and how it differs from the MOP, covering the following topics: